marekjm/viuavm/doc/binaries.markdown

 ## Structure

 ```
-uint16_t        - how many function IDs are mapped
+uint16_t        - size of the function-name-to-id mapping section,

 char*           - function ID encoded as null-terminated string
 byte*           - bytecode address to call for this ID